-This is a guest post from Lin Pardey, author of many cruising books and DVDs including The Care and Feeding of Sailing Crew, now in its third edition.
+This is a guest post from Lin Pardey, author of many cruising books and DVDs including The Care and Feeding of Sailing Crew, now in its fourth edition.
 She and her husband Larry have sailed over 185,000 miles in two boats they’ve built themselves.
-Amongst other appearances, I know that Lin and Larry will be at the 2012 Annapolis Sailboat Show.
+Unfortunately, Larry died in July 2020, after a 5-year battle with Parkinson’s and a massive stroke in 2019.
 Their website contains lots of cruising tips — and you can sign up for their free e-newsletter.
+Lin continues to cruise and we share a booth at the Annapolis Sailboat Show.

 Mussel and Kumara (Sweet Potato) Chowder from Lin Pardey